American Airlines is boarding flights again after the FAA lifted its nationwide groundstop

 New York (CNN) — Following a brief outage that grounded all American airlines flights during one of the busiest travel periods of the year, American Airlines says it has resumed service Tuesday morning.

-American Airlines had said a “technical issue” had delayed all of its flights in the United States.
-But the company began boarding flights again at around 8 am ET, airline spokeswoman Sarah Jantz told CNN.
+American Airlines said a “vendor technology issue” was responsible for delaying all of its flights in the United States.
+But the company began boarding flights again at around 8 am ET, and flights have since resumed, airline spokeswoman Sarah Jantz told CNN.

-In an updated statement later Tuesday morning, American said a “vendor technology issue” caused the problems and that has since “been resolved and flights have resumed.”

-“It’s all hands on deck as our team is working diligently to get customers where they need to go as quickly as possible,” the airline said.
+The Allied Pilots Association said American Airlines’ Flight Operations System briefly went down Tuesday morning, which led to the delays.
+Known as the FOS, the system handles the airline’s operations, key to getting airplanes released for departure — including passenger boarding.
+American Airlines has backup flight planning tools to prevent an outage from shutting down the entire airline for extended periods of time, according to the union, which said pilots and crew are trained to understand how to navigate a system outage.

 The Federal Aviation Administration lifted its nationwide groundstop order for all American flights.
 The FAA in a statement said American requested a nationwide ground stop but it referred all questions to the airline for more information.